Raptors' Barnes, Young leave vs. 76ers - TSN.ca

 TSN.ca Staff

 Barnes was helped off the court and could not seem to put weight down on his left foot after 76ers centre Joel Embiid came down on it fighting for a loose ball.
-The rookie will head for further imaging to determine the extent of the injury.
+X-rays on Barnes' ankle were negative but the rookie will undergo further imaging on Sunday.

+Barnes has 15 points, 10 rebounds, and eight assists prior to leaving.
+Head coach Nick Nurse said that he "Thought [Barnes] belonged out there" in his NBA playoff debut.

+X-rays were also negative on Young, who will also undergo further imaging tomorrow.

 Barnes, 20, averaged 15.3 points, 7.5 rebounds, and 3.5 assists in his rookie season.